jeroen84/datarushnl/content/about/index.md

 ---

 ## PERSONAL

 Working with data and the latest technologies are a passion for me.
 I was very interested in computers in my early days, and learned myself to program at the age of 12 in various programming languages (Visual Basic, Pascal, Java).
 At high school I also developed interest in economics.
 These two interests – economics and computer technologies -  strongly reflect my professional career.
 I get very excited when I am able to solve business challenges using the latest technologies available.
 Thereby I have the knowledge of and experience within the financial sector, as well as the technical skills to implement data driven projects related to business intelligence and data science.

 ---

+## PROFESSIONAL CAREER

+With over a decade of professional experience in the institutional investment sector, including [Mn](https://mn.nl), [PGGM](https://pggm.nl) and [Nationale-Nederlanden](https://nn.nl).
+The roles involve various investment risk management and portfolio management positions.

+---